-- qq.
-Inappropriate development in Green Belt, semi-rural character with no established entertainment business or venues. - rr.
-Could set a precedent for commercial development in the Green Belt, changing the open character, detrimental environmental effects. - ss.
-Possibility of the site being further developed over and above the current proposal. - tt.
-Green Belt justification not a diversification of a farming business but a change of use.
+- xx.
+Inappropriate development in Green Belt, semi-rural character with no established entertainment business or venues. - yy.
+Could set a precedent for commercial development in the Green Belt, changing the open character, detrimental environmental effects. - zz.
+Possibility of the site being further developed over and above the current proposal.

-- uu.
-Benefit in terms of 'promoting healthy communities in the green belt' as claimed it does not involve any sport or exercise that is the clear intention of this policy. - vv.
-Tipis will remain for the duration of the season rather than 28 days visual impact. - ww.
-Visual impact of parking on site. - xx.
-Would not comprise 'outdoor recreation' or 'outdoor sports' as exceptions to inappropriate development in the Green Belt. - yy.
-Erection of tipis for 5 months a year would harm the openness of the Green Belt. - zz.
-Visual impact of wedding/ event paraphernalia such as buses, bouncy castles etc. - aaa.
+- aaa.
+Green Belt justification not a diversification of a farming business but a change of use. - bbb.
+Benefit in terms of 'promoting healthy communities in the green belt' as claimed it does not involve any sport or exercise that is the clear intention of this policy. - ccc.
+Tipis will remain for the duration of the season rather than 28 days visual impact. - ddd.
+Visual impact of parking on site. - eee.
+Would not comprise 'outdoor recreation' or 'outdoor sports' as exceptions to inappropriate development in the Green Belt. - fff.
+Erection of tipis for 5 months a year would harm the openness of the Green Belt. - ggg.
+Visual impact of wedding/ event paraphernalia such as buses, bouncy castles etc. - hhh.
 Change of use of the dwelling to support weddings/events would contribute towards development that would change the use of the pasture and result in a loss of openness.
-Harm not outweighed by very special circumstances. - bbb.
-Establishing a double hedge screen with a row of evergreens would be harmful to the openness of the Green Belt. - ccc.
-The double hedge would not overcome the intrusion of the development on the open character of the Green Belt.
+Harm not outweighed by very special circumstances. - iii.
+Establishing a double hedge screen with a row of evergreens would be harmful to the openness of the Green Belt. - jjj.
+The double hedge would not overcome the intrusion of the development on the open character of the Green Belt. - kkk.
+Tipis would be erected during the time of year when people are most likely to go for walks in the area. - III.
+Wooden floors of the tipi's would be a permanent fixture, harm to openness of the Green Belt. - mmm.
+Not all of the harm has been properly considered, including other non-Green Belt harms arising.